 Manage Notification Preferences

-The Notifications section is where you will choose how you will receive eVisit notifications, and where you will enable/disable system audio alerts.
+The Notifications section is where you will choose how you will receive eVisit notifications and where you will enable/disable system audio alerts.

 Select Notification Methods